Summary

 Installation Qualification (IQ)

-By qualifying the Fusion infrastructure, verifying the SCM application, and following their own procedures for items such as backup and recovery, access control, and the instance installation, Oracle has done much of this work for you.
+By qualifying the cloud infrastructure, verifying the applications, and following their own procedures for items such as backup and recovery, access control, and the instance installation, Oracle has done much of this work for you.
 You can leverage the summary of documentation reviewed during the audit, and detailed in the Vendor Assurance Report, as your evidence.

-• Leverage Oracle’s core functionality testing.
-Reference the appropriate sections of the Vendor Assurance Report in your Traceability Matrix and include a copy of it as evidence to your Validation package.
+- Leverage Oracle's core functionality testing.
+Reference the appropriate sections of the Vendor Assurance Report in your Traceability Matrix and include a copy of it as evidence in your Validation package.

 Functionality and Workflow Testing